Sachith-Piyathunga/1st-Year-in-IIT/README.md

 ### ⚠️ Disclaimer
 - This repository is intended only for educational and revision purposes.
 All academic content belongs to its respective owners.
 If you are a student, please use this as reference material and follow your institution’s academic honesty guidelines.

+## 📬 Contact

+- If you'd like to collaborate, give feedback, or share materials, feel free to connect with me: